franedsandi/characters_d_and_d/README.md

 - Seed for the database with real skills data [TODO]
 - Seed for the database with real races data [TODO]
 - API with Json data [TODO]
+- user styles at login and recupera pasword [TODO]

 ### CRUD Races:
 - Create [DONE] (s-p-branch) (in main)